McTavishLab/AvesData/README.md

     - dated_rand_sample_clements.tre <- dated taxon addition tree cloud, 100 topologies from the taxon addition treeset using random selections from the node dates age for each dated node calibration.
 First line is a header line containing the text "trees", followed by one newick tree per line.
     - dated_mean_sample_clements.tre <- dated taxon addition tree cloud, 100 topologies from the taxon addition treeset using the mean node age for each node calibration.
     First line is a header line containing the text "trees", followed by one newick tree per line.
-    - MCC_clements.tre <- Maximim clade credibility tree including all taxa in this version of the taxonomy summarized from the dated trees using random selections for the node calibrations.
-Labelled with Clements taxonomy labels.
+    - summary_dated_clements.nex <- Maximum clade credibility tree including all taxa in this version of the taxonomy summarized from the dated trees using random selections for the node calibrations.
+Labelled with Clements taxonomy labels. (was accidentally posted in some years as MCC_clements.tre, so that file is identical)